zephyrproject-rtos/zephyr/boards/st/stm32h750b_dk/doc/index.rst

 Other hardware features are not yet supported on Zephyr porting.

-The default configuration per core can be found in the defconfig file:
+The default configuration can be found in the defconfig file:
-``boards/arm/stm32h750b_dk/stm32h750b_dk_defconfig``
+:zephyr_file:`boards/st/stm32h750b_dk/stm32h750b_dk_defconfig`

 Pin Mapping
 ===========